 The health benefits of okra are vast including nutrients that are great for your heart, liver, blood sugar and digestive system.
 And okra also improves energy levels – something most of us need.
 In fact, one cup of raw okra (100 grams) contains 33 calories and includes a huge 44 percent of the bone-strengthening vitamin K you need for one day, which is important as a co-factor for blood-clotting enzymes.

-Okra is actually a member of the cotton and hibiscus family and is indigenous to regions around the Nile in North Africa as well as the Middle East.
-Okra was discovered about 3500 years ago in Ethiopia.
-Okra later made its way to North America through the slave trade and then to Europe, Asia and South and Central America.
-Okra is also known as “lady finger.”
+Okra, also known as “lady finger”, is actually a member of the cotton and hibiscus family and is indigenous to regions around the Nile in North Africa as well as the Middle East.
+Discovered about 3500 years ago in Ethiopia, okra later made its way to North America through the slave trade and then to Europe, Asia and South and Central America.

-One of the most important health benefits of okra is it’s high content of Folic acid.
-Thus eating okra is highly recommended for pregnant woman.
+One of okra’s best aspects is the entire fruit can be used in its entirety, including the seeds (first trim off ends), and because it’s used raw, curried (especially the seeds) and pickled.
 Okra leaves are often cooked in a similar manner as the greens of beets or dandelions.
 The leaves can also be eaten raw in salads.

 Health Benefits of Okra